"Okahijiki" is a traditional vegetable originating from Nanyo City, Yamagata Prefecture, and is a nutritious land-based hijiki!

 Although it seems that okahijiki is rarely shipped outside the prefecture, it is becoming more common to see it in markets in neighboring prefectures, and cultivation itself appears to be spreading to other areas

-recommended to buy smaller ones as the stems become tough as the plant grows larger .
+When purchasing, it's recommended to choose smaller plants, as the stems become tough as the plants grow larger .
 The reddish part near the base is tough and inedible, so cut it off before cooking.

 summary